 It is good practice to put your policies in version control and have a peer-review process for both security and audit purposes.
 Review the HashiCorp blog post on codifying Vault policies for more guidance.

 Also, you can leverage Terraform to codify the configuration of Vault including policy deployment.
-Refer to the Codify Management of Vault tutorial.
+Refer to the Codify Management of Vault Using Terraform tutorial.
 If you are running Vault Enterprise, the Codify Management of Vault Enterprise demonstrates the policy deployment in multiple namespaces.

 »Consumption of secrets

 At this point, you should have an unsealed Vault cluster with the LDAP and AWS auth methods enabled, allowing both humans and machines to authenticate to Vault.
 You have also populated the default static secrets engine (